Tobacco smoke and "Kruzitürken" in the "Black Tower".

 Trade - Commerce - Industry

-The city Fürstenfeld has been a trading town for centuries and has shaped the economic life of Eastern Styria.
-Trade and commerce have always been a key pillar of economic development in the region.
-There were trade relations close to the near border with Hungary or the tobacco cultivation and its processing which ensured the prosperity in the city.
+The city of Fürstenfeld has been a trading town for centuries and has significantly shaped the economic life of Eastern Styria.
+Trade and commerce have always been key pillars of economic development in the region.
+There were extensive trade relations across the border with Hungary, and tobacco cultivation and processing also helped ensure the prosperity of the city.

-Also the impressive bunker and tunnel systems in the so-called "Mühl-Bastion" has been made passable comfortably and safely by a private access.
-At the so-called "Grazer gate", in which the town hall is located, a part of the formerly closed basement rooms were opened.
-Visitors of this station gets an interesting insight into the dimension of the foundations of the fortress walls.
-With the opening of a historic side wing within the passage of the Augustinian church, a remainder of the former Augustinian monastery is now accessible again.
-All three stations have been comprehensively and exemplary rehabilitated, with special respect for the historic building fabric.
+One of the new stations gives comfortable and safe access to the impressive bunker and tunnel systems in the so-called "Mühl-Bastion".
+At the "Grazer Gate", in which the town hall is located, a part of the formerly closed basement rooms were opened to the public.
+Visitors to this station are treated to an interesting look at the massive foundations of the fortress walls.
+With the opening of a historic side wing within the passage of the Augustinian Church, surviving remnants of the former Augustinian monastery are now accessible again.
+All three stations have been comprehensively rehabilitated in strict adherence to historic preservation standards.

-Some fortress stations now also have media-edited historical information material.
+Some fortress stations now also offer media-supported historical information material.